Animations - Animation options

 Apply to children

-This option will apply the parent symbol animations' options to all the children inside its timeline when enabled.
+This option will apply the parent symbol animation options to all the children inside its timeline when enabled.
 Sometimes when you have frame by frame animation inside a symbol's timeline and you want its state to be paused you can use this option to apply the parent state to all the shapes in the frame by frame animation.
 Also, this scenario is valid for tween animations as well.

 Specify either all the animations inside the symbol's timeline will be paused or not when the scene is played.
 You can read more about here.